joelNguyenn1010/shareibc-react-frontend/README.md

 # The way that Shareibc can contribute/fund to projects:
 1. We find redundancy/spare items such as rooms from hotel, electronic devices from electronic store (JB HiFi), etc.

-2 .and sell it to consumers with the best deals.
+2. and sell it to consumers with the best deals.

 3. All profits will go to donations.
 ## Getting Started